-Prior to the
+Prior to the availability

-significant amount of real-time signal processing in radar systems.
+of real-time signal processing in radar systems.
 Analog methods were available to

 do things like stationary target cancellation (moving target indication, MTI) and

 noise reduction to eliminate clutter on the plan position indicator (PPI, aka radar

 scope), range and azimuth blanking of selected regions of the scan, signal discriminators

 and integrators, and false target elimination via pulse repetition rate (PRR) and

 pulse repetition interval (PRI).
 There was nothing, really, in the older vacuum

 tube based systems to derive a target profile based on radar cross section (RCS)

 and signal vector (amplitude and phase) processing.
 This 1971 article reported on

 what was at the time information about very new technology that was just being made

 available to the general public and was beginning to be integrated into civilian

 radar systems.
 The waterfall plots of return signals included in the article were

 likely the first such plots ever seen by most people.
 Nowadays, waterfall plots

 are common features of spectrum and signal analyzers, and even on middle grade Ham

 Are Modern Military Radars Infallible?

 Far from it, but "Radar Signatures" are helping them find their

 By A. E. Judd.

-When asked what function a radar system performs, the normal response is, "Why, it
+When asked what function a radar system performs, the normal response is, "Why,

-by an azimuth angle and a range in distance."
+being described by an azimuth angle and a range in distance."
 That's true and in

 most cases, it is all that one needs to know about a target.

 However, as radar technology advances, it has been found that other useful information

-about the target can be determined - specifically, something about the size and shape
+about the target can be determined - specifically, something about the size and

-or, in the extreme, a re-entering missile with a warhead.
+large jetliner, or, in the extreme, a re-entering missile with a warhead.

-During World War II, competent radar operators noticed that, with practice, they could
+During World War II, competent radar operators noticed that, with practice, they

-and a lumbering cargo carrier.
+bomber, and a lumbering cargo carrier.

 Fig. 1 - Standard radar trace has the "main bang" at the

 leading edge and the target echo upscale.
 The system noise produces the "grass."